-- UK treatment guidelines recommend treatment at any CD4 count.
-This is based on the latest research, including the START study. - These UK guidelines are now similar to guidelines in other countries like the US, France and South Africa.
-World Health Organization (WHO) guidelines for low- and middle-income countries also recommend treatment for everyone. - In the UK, if your doctor says that your CD4 count is too high to need treatment, and you want to start ART, say that you want treatment to reduce the risk to your partners. - Some UK clinics offer very early ART as soon as the HIV test is confirmed.
-Starting ART on the same day or week you are diagnosed is an individual choice but can make it easier to come to terms with being HIV positive.
+- UK treatment guidelines recommend treatment at any CD4 count. - These UK guidelines are now similar to guidelines in other countries including the US, France and South Africa. - World Health Organization (WHO) guidelines for low- and middle-income countries also recommend treatment for everyone. - If your doctor says that your CD4 count is too high to need treatment, and you want to start ART, say that you want to reduce the risk to your partners. - Many clinics now offer ART as soon as the HIV test is confirmed.
+Starting ART on the same day or week you are diagnosed is a choice that can make it easier to come to terms with being HIV positive.